nogara/handset-detection/README.markdown

 ## handsetdetection.com

-There’s tens of thousands of mobile phones out there, all slightly different, which makes working with mobile technologies tricky and time consuming.
+There's tens of thousands of mobile phones out there, all slightly different, which makes working with mobile technologies tricky and time consuming.
 So, we created Handset Detection.
 A real time, self updating, database of thousands of mobile phones.

 * massive database of over 25000 mobile devices (and growing daily) means we've got you covered.
 * Never be out of date!
 Handset Detection is updating itself with new handsets all the time